 And, while some amount of minor, or even major, deceit may be necessary in our society... keeping lying and deception to an absolute minimum is important for all of us.
 I may discuss lying (and caring) in another post... but for now, I will just say that for me, being truthful and transparent is something I cherish.

-It helps me maintain my inner peace, and wipes away the stress and tension that lies create.
+It helps maintain inner peace, and serves to prevent the stress and tension that lies create.

 Wait J. Aren't you taking this a bit seriously? ;-)

 It may seem that way in writing.
 But you generally have to take everything I say as if I have a peaceful, wry grin on my face.
 I am not losing sleep over this.